-This course serves as a guide for leading organizational change from ideation to implementation.
+Credits: 3 This course serves as a guide for leading organizational change from ideation to implementation.
 A model for strategic planning will be introduced.
 Practical tools and techniques for leading specific steps in the strategic planning process will be explained, and leaders will be equipped to effectively guide the entire deliberative and collaborative strategic planning process.
-(3)
+Prerequisite(s): LDR 9942.
+Graduate